yaml/yamlscript/compiler/doc/yamlscript.md

 # YAMLScript Core Library

-YAMLScript has it's own core library with a small set of functions that differ from Clojure and Lingy core.
+YAMLScript has it's own `ys.core` library with a small set of functions that differ from `clojure.core`.
 This library is automatically required by the YAMLScript Runtime.

 The YAMLScript Core Functions are: